Are you thinking of starting a home business? Do you know whether you can do so legally in the neighborhood you live in?

 There May Be a Way to Work It Out

-1. Zoning laws or HOA bylaws. you may be able to apply for a variance, but you will need your neighbors' agreement to do this.
+You may be able to apply for a variance, but you will need your neighbors' agreement to do this.
 Talk to your neighbors, explain what your business plans are, and see if you can get the neighbors onboard.
-Be aware, though, that applying for a variance can be a long and expensive process, and there are no guarantees.
-Cooperate fully with the zoning authorities and with your community association.
-Provide them with all information, and comply with any and all restrictions and requirements imposed.

-2. If you rent, discuss your plans with your landlord.
-He/She may be agreeable to amending the lease to allow you to operate your business.
+The landlord may be agreeable to amending the lease to allow you to operate your business.
 In the case of a condominium, meet with the condominium association to see whether they might consider granting approval for your business.

-3. Set policies for use of public areas.
 Prepare a clearly worded set of written rules for employees, suppliers and customers as to where and for how long they can park.
-It's a good idea to have written rules governing other behavior as well, such as trash disposal, smoking areas, etc. - anything that can be seen or heard by other residents, and that may become a point of contention.
+It's a good idea to have written rules governing other behavior as well, such as trash disposal, smoking areas, etc. - anything that can be seen or heard by other residents and which may become a point of contention.

 Other Considerations

-If you're selling a product, you may be required to obtain a vendor's license, and you will have to collect any applicable sales tax and GST/HST.
-You may also require a business license.
-Depending on the type of business, and especially if you have employees, this may involve an inspection of your home to determine if it meets local health and building and fire codes.
+Depending on the type of business, and especially if you have employees, you may be required to have your home inspected by the local health and safety authority, to determine if it meets local health and building and fire codes.
 If it's not up to code, you will have to make whatever repairs or renovations are required in order to meet those standards.
 Failure to comply with any of those requirements would put you in a non-compliance situation.